paulvha/scd30/README.md

  * A number of library enhancements
  * updated sketches and library where needed

+Modified by Paulvha version October 2020
+  * Update in readmeasurement to translate byte to float.
+It did not work on Arduino.
+Tested on Uno, Artemis Apollo3, ESP32

 ============= ORIGINAL INFORMATION FROM SPARKFUN ===========================

 SparkFun SCD30 CO2 Sensor Library